rajinder-yadav/dm-css/README.md

 |h  |1-7|Shrink Heading size|

 ### Height scaling up

+Positive font heights follows the "__Perfect Third__" scale, ranging from 1 to 7.
+Font size will grow.

 Higher scale values result in progressively larger fonts.
 Note this is the reverse of HTML heading values.